 People Watching: Human Actions as a Cue for Single View Geometry

-chairman: Aude Oliva, Computer Science and Artificial Intelligence Laboratory, Massachusetts Institute of Technology, MIT
+chairman: Aude Oliva, Computer Science and Artificial Intelligence Laboratory (CSAIL), Massachusetts Institute of Technology, MIT

 Report a problem or upload filesIf you have found a problem with this lecture or would like to send us extra material, articles, exercises, etc., please use our ticket system to describe your request and upload the data.